Spring Garden Revival

 Professional Site Assessment & Soil Testing Requirements for Hull’s Glacial Till & Rocky Upland Soils

-A comprehensive site assessment is required before sod installation in Hull, given the prevalence of glacial till, rocky upland soils, and marine clay.
-Mandatory soil testing should be conducted through the UMass Soil & Plant Nutrient Testing Lab, analyzing pH, NPK, organic matter, texture, compaction, and contamination.
-Hull’s soils are typically acidic (pH 5.5–6.5); lime application (50–100 lbs per 1,000 sq ft) is often necessary to achieve the target pH of 6.0–7.0.
-Use the USDA Web Soil Survey to identify drainage classifications and seasonal water tables.
-Site preparation includes removing existing vegetation, rough grading (1–2% slope minimum from structures), incorporating 1–3 inches of compost into the top 6–8 inches, and final grading with 4–6 inches of screened loam.
-Always coordinate with Dig Safe (811) at least 72 hours in advance to mark utilities and protect infrastructure.
+Comprehensive site assessment in Hull requires mandatory soil testing through the UMass Soil & Plant Nutrient Testing Lab, evaluating pH, NPK, organic matter, texture, compaction, and contamination.
+Hull’s soils, often glacial till or rocky upland, are typically acidic (pH 5.5–6.5); lime applications of 50–100 lbs per 1,000 sq ft are recommended to achieve a pH of 6.0–7.0.
+The USDA Web Soil Survey provides detailed mapping of local soil types, drainage, and seasonal water tables.
+Preparation includes removing existing vegetation, rough grading for a minimum 1–2% slope away from structures, incorporating 1–3 inches of compost into the top 6–8 inches, and finishing with 4–6 inches of screened loam.
+Dig Safe (811) notification is required at least 72 hours in advance for utility marking, and tree protection measures should be implemented.

 Massachusetts Conservation Commission Requirements for Sod Installation & Water Quality Protection

-Sod installation near wetlands or water bodies in Hull is regulated under the Wetlands Protection Act (M.G.L. c.
-131, § 40), which establishes 25–50 foot buffer zones.
-Projects within these areas require a Request for Determination of Applicability (RDA) or Notice of Intent (NOI) permit from the Hull Conservation Commission.
-Immediate stabilization (within 24–48 hours) is required to prevent erosion and protect water quality, with tree and root zone protection measures in place.
-Sod provides superior erosion control compared to seeding, helping to safeguard Massachusetts waterways from sedimentation.
-Early consultation with the Conservation Commission is recommended for permit coordination, environmental impact documentation, and inspection scheduling.
-For more information, contact:
+Sod installation near wetlands or streams in Hull is regulated under the Wetlands Protection Act (M.G.L. c.
+131, § 40), with 25–50 foot buffer zones requiring Requests for Determination of Applicability (RDA) or Notices of Intent (NOI).
+Immediate stabilization within 24–48 hours is mandated to prevent erosion and protect water quality.
+Tree and root zone protection, as well as coordination with MS4 stormwater programs, are essential.
+Sod provides superior erosion control compared to seeding, reducing sediment transport into Massachusetts waterways.
+Early consultation with the Conservation Commission is advised for permit coordination, environmental impact documentation, and inspection scheduling.

 Hull Conservation Commission